 Attention Deficit Hyperactivity Disorder(ADHD) is the most commonly diagnosed mental disorder of children and can continue into adulthood.
 Children with ADHD may be hyperactive and unable control their impulses, or they may have trouble paying attention.
 These behaviors interfere with school and home life.

-Research also links smoking during pregnancy to later ADHD in a child.
+Research also links smoking during pregnancy to later ADHD in an individual.
 Other risk factors may include premature delivery, very low birth weight, and injuries to the brain at birth.
 Some studies have even suggested a link between excessive early television watching and future attention problems.
 One of the difficulties in diagnosing ADHD is that it’s often found along with other problems.
-These are called coexisting conditions, and about two thirds of kids with ADHD have one.
+These are called coexisting conditions, and about two-thirds of individuals with ADHD have one.
 The most common coexisting conditions are:

 Although it can be challenging to raise kids with ADHD, it’s important to remember they aren’t ‘bad,’ ‘acting out,’ or ‘being difficult on purpose.’

 The goal is to help your child learn to control his or her own behavior and to help families create an atmosphere in which this is most likely to happen.

 In most cases, ADHD is best treated with a combination of medicine and behavior therapy.
 When ADHD is comorbid with Autism or a related disorder, Applied Behavior Analysis intervention sessions can also be a good treatment.
 Any good treatment plan will include close follow-up and monitoring.